-6. Determining the level of a breach
+8. Determining the level of a breach

-To assist in assessing the level of risk involved in a breach, the council will continue to use the scoring matrix recommended by the IG Toolkit Incident Reporting Tool (see Appendix B).
-Where incidents result in a Level 1 or above breach, a self-referral will be made to the ICO unless it is determined that it is unlikely to result in a risk to the rights and freedoms of an individual (as stipulated by the GDPR).
+To assist in assessing the level of risk involved in a breach, the council will continue to use the scoring matrix (see Appendix B).

+Where incidents result in a Level 1 or above breach, a self-referral to the ICO will be considered.

-7. Self reporting to the Information Commissioners Office (ICO)
+9. Self reporting to the Information Commissioners Office (ICO)